marcorosella/hover-the-top/README.md

 Hover the top!
 =============

-A simple clickless UI for Leapmotion's LeapJS.
+A simple clickless interface for the Leapmotion JavaScript framework, LeapJS (http://js.leapmotion.com)

 How it works